hpcc-systems/DataPatterns/README.md

 **Note:**  This function is also available in the ECL Standard Library as `Std.DataPatterns.Benford()` as of HPCC version 7.12.0.

-Documentation as pulled from the beginning of [Benford.ecl](Benford.ecl):
+Documentation adapted from the beginning of [Benford.ecl](Benford.ecl):

     Note that when computing the distribution of the most significant digit, the digit zero is ignored.
 So for instance, the values 0100, 100, 1.0,